microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # Private Workbooks Deprecation
+Workbooks were available in two modes – private and shared.
+Private workbooks were accessible only to the author and was the default save mode.

+We removed saving to private and now any new workbook is default saved as shared.
+This was the first step in deprecating private workbooks.
+Private workbooks will be deprecated by June 30 2021.

+Next step is to convert your private workbooks to shared is by ‘saving’ or ‘saving as’ these workbooks and continue to use them after June 30 2021.
+Removing private workbooks simplifies a lot of confusing experiences and support issues that customers are having with private workbooks compared to full Azure Resource based Workbooks.

 Private Workbooks are stored as a different Azure resource type than Shared Workbooks.
 We are merging these different Azure resource types and making one single standard type.
 This will allow it to take advantage of all the existing and new functionality available in Azure Workbooks.
 For example,

 * Shared Workbooks can be queried via Azure Resource Graph (ARG)